 Vancouver and Seattle are both great cities.
 Vancouver is twice the size of Seattle, so it is more metropolitan, has better shopping and is very pretty.
 In some ways it actually reminds me of Sydney... there is a strong Asian influence and it is a fairly modern city of about the same size of Sydney. over 10 years ago

 Please help by adding any usefull info on border crossings on our (non profit) wiki on border crossings all around the word: www.crossborder.info and help travelers cross borders!

 We hope to grow and provide a usefull collection of tips and tricks on borders crossings, checkpoints, visa info, overland experiences and what's more.
-Your help will be most appreciated!! about 5 years ago
+Your help will be most appreciated!! over 5 years ago